o3de/o3de.org/content/docs/user-guide/profiling/cpu_profiling/_index.md

 - **AZ_PROFILE_FUNCTION** : Start a timing event with the name of the current function.
 - **AZ_PROFILE_SCOPE** : Start a timing event with a custom name.

-A timing event is automatically ended when you reach the end of the current scope (the next "}").
-Its duration is computed as follows `timeAtEventEnd - timeAtEventStart`.
+A timing event is automatically ended when you reach the end of the current scope (the next "`}`").

-You have to provide a "Budget" argument when using any of these two macros.
-The budget is used to group these tags under the same category.
+You have to provide a **"Budget"** argument when using any of these two macros.
+It is is used to group these tags under the same category.
 The following budgets are available by default :

 - Animation
 - Audio